Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # What is EngageUI?
 EngageUI is an activity based UI paradigm
 that is always focused on the user's current activity when interacting with the UI.
+EngageUI consists of
+1. A session manager that interfaces with the OSs windowing
+system and manages the user's interaction session.
+2. An abstract activity handler structure that the app populates
+with the ability to handle a specific user activity
+and pushes onto the session manager.
+3. A small set of predefined pop-up activity handlers
+that are accessed through and managed by the session manager.
+These pop-up activity handlers are transient and handle common interaction tasks
+such as providing access to the OSs file system.
+Pop-up activity handlers are utilized by the app's main activity handlers.

+To create an EngageUI app
+you determine the primary activity/activities the user will be involved with
+in their interaction with the app.
+Then you create an ActivityHandler for each one of those activities.
+Then you push the first ActivityHandler onto the session manager.

 It consists of a sequence of interactive screens called "activity handlers".
 Each activity handler has access to the entire screen
 and exclusive control over user-input while it is loaded.